 By Oguzhan Dincer and Michael Johnston

 We started surveying news reporters covering state politics in addition to the investigative reporters covering issues related to corruption in 2014, to construct perception-based indices measuring two specific forms of corruption across American states: illegal and legal.
-In the second half of 2016, we conducted the third wave of the Corruption in America Survey.
+In the second half of 2017, we conducted the fourth wave of the Corruption in America Survey.
 We contacted close to 1,000 reporters via email/phone.
-We received a total of 265 responses.
-Unfortunately, in some states (Delaware, Iowa, Maryland, Montana, New Hampshire, Utah, Virginia, and Wyoming) we have a small number of responses partly due to small number of reporters covering state politics.
+We received a total of 270 responses.
+Unfortunately, in some states (Arkansas, Delaware, Hawaii, Iowa, Kansas, and Virginia) we have a small number of responses partly due to small number of reporters covering state politics.
 Hence, while interpreting the results from these states we should be cautious.
-We received no responses from Arkansas, Nebraska, and North Dakota.
+We received no responses from New Hampshire, and North Dakota.

 In our survey, we define illegal corruption as the private gains in the form of cash or gifts by a government official, in exchange for providing specific benefits to private individuals or groups.
 It is the form of corruption that attracts a great deal of public attention.
 A second form of corruption, however, is becoming more and more common in America: legal corruption.
 We define legal corruption as the political gains in the form of campaign contributions or endorsements by a government official, in exchange for providing specific benefits to private individuals or groups, be it by explicit or implicit understanding.
 We asked reporters how common were these two forms of corruption in the executive, legislative, and judicial branches of the government in 2017 in the state they cover in their reporting.
 The response scale ranged from “not at all common” to “extremely common.”
 For each reporter responding to the survey, we assigned a score of 1 if he/she chose “not at all common,” 2 if he/she chose “slightly common,” and so on.
 The score of 5 meant that the reporter responding to the survey perceived corruption to be “extremely common.”
 We then calculated the state scores as the median of these individual scores, which are presented in the tables and maps below (darker color indicates higher corruption).